Hockey Stick Flex Calculator

 Stick length is much more about personal preference and playstyle than mathematic calculation.

-Short sticks offer better control and are easier to handle, making quick maneuvers and accurate passes a breeze.
+As a general rule of thumb, short sticks offer better control and are easier to handle, making quick maneuvers and accurate passes a breeze.
 They’re perfect for skilled players who love to play with the puck.
 On the other hand, long sticks give you a greater reach, which is fantastic for defense, letting you intercept pucks and keep opponents at bay.

 What Are Kick Points & How Do They Impact Flex?